1fatgmc/HandCab/README.md

   - otherwise it will ask to enter the password (Use the rotary encoder to choose each character and the encoder button to select it.  * = backspace.  # = enter the password.)
 - Optionally provides a list of SSIDs with the specified passwords (in the sketch) to choose from
 - Auto-connects to the first found WiThrottle Protocol Server if only one found, otherwise
-  - Asks which to connect to
+  - Asks which to connect to.
   - If none found will ask to enter the IP Address and Port
   - Guesses the WiThrottle IP address and Port for DCC++EX WiFi Access Point mode Command Stations
   - optionally can add a #define (a preference) to disable this auto connect feature